remrin

 email

-A few days ago, all major mirror sites went down, and pulling Docker images became a problem.
+A few days ago, all major mirror sites went down, making it a problem to pull Docker images.

-At first, I didn't care much and just used a proxy to pull the images.
-But even with the proxy, I couldn't pull them properly when using Docker locally.
+At first, I didn't care; when it was down, I just used a proxy to pull, but even with a proxy, I couldn't pull normally when using Docker locally.

-So I started looking for solutions and found the following options:
+So I started looking for solutions, and after some research, I found the following options:

-• Self-build Nexus 3, which requires a foreign VPS with at least 4GB of memory and a domain -> Original Post
+• Self-host Nexus 3, which requires a foreign VPS, preferably with 4GB RAM or more, and also requires a domain -> Original post

-• Use Github Action to transfer DockerHub images to Alibaba Cloud private repository, which only requires a Github account -> Original Post
+• Use Github Action to transfer DockerHub images to Alibaba Cloud's private repository, which only requires a Github account -> Original post

-• As for other options, there are ready-made image sources, but they are generally not very stable, so I didn't consider them.
+• Other options include finding existing image sources, but these are generally not very stable, so I didn't consider this.

 I used the first option, which is relatively simple.
-The tutorial in the original post is not very detailed, so I will provide more information here.
+The tutorial in the original post is not very detailed, so I'll elaborate here.

-Give the Workers a name, click "Save", and then click "Finish".
+Give the Worker a name, click Save, and then click Finish.

 image